-Twitter chats are a great way for people to get together on Twitter at a certain time to discuss a specific topic.
-While the Federal Trade Commission staff strives to answer as many general questions on Twitter as they come in, the FTC also hosts or participates in Twitter chats to share news of interest and answer questions about the work the agency is doing to protect America’s consumers and ensure competition in the marketplace.
+Twitter chats are a great way for people on Twitter to tweet together at a certain time to discuss a specific topic.
+While FTC staff strives to answer as many general questions on Twitter as they come in, the FTC also hosts or participates in Twitter chats to immediately share news of interest and answer questions about the work the agency is doing to protect America’s consumers and ensure competition in the marketplace.
 Chats are open to the public and everyone is encouraged to participate.

 Twitter Chat Guidelines